elimtechlab/website/index.md

 ## Welcome to the Curriculum Center Hub!

+On the new Curriculum Center website, you’ll be able to:

+- Find the latest announcements about curriculum and technology
+- Schedule a time to collaborate with curriculum center staff
+- See our list of recommended websites for students to use
+- Access our list of school-wide passwords
+- Find  a list of useful websites for staff
+- Find video tutorials for frequently used software
+- View and reserve technology available for check out
+- Easily access the Curriculum OneDrive Folder and Elim YouTube Channel

-_This website provides an online space for the Curriculum Center to share announcements, useful resources, and much more!
-Please take a look at the sidebar for some of the resources we currently have available._
+_Please take a look at the sidebar for some of the resources we currently have available._

 ---
 ## Seesaw End-of-Year Procedures (7/20/21)